This article describes how to manage server-side users and permission roles for the Tealium Customer Data Hub.

 To add a user with only permission to a server-side profile, follow these steps:

-You must have the Manage Account permission, assigned from the client-side interface, to access this area.
+To edit server-side user permissions, you must have the Manage Account permission, which is assigned from the client-side interface.

 Use the following steps to view and edit server-side permissions for a user: